KushDayv/ambulance-app/README.md

 # ambulance_app

-A new Flutter project.
+A New Flutter Project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was developed as part of an exploration into Flutter Techlogy, and also served as a final-year project.

 A few resources to get you started if this is your first Flutter project: